paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

 Amendment by Pub.
 L. 115–397 effective Dec.
 21, 2018, and any reference to the Office of Compliance in any law, rule, regulation, or other official paper in effect as of such date to be considered to refer and apply to the Office of Congressional Workplace Rights, see section 308(d) of Pub.
 L. 115–397, set out as a note under [section 1381 of this title](./chapter-024-congressional-accountability.md#section-1381).

 #### Senate Democratic Leadership Offices Funding and Authorities
-Reference to the Office of the Secretary of the majority or minority conference of the Senate, as applicable, that represents the Democratic party deemed to be a reference to the Office of the Assistant Leader of the applicable conference, under certain conditions during the 117th Congress, see section 104 of div.
-I of Pub.
-L. 116–260, set out as a note under [section 6154 of this title](./chapter-061-senate-leadership.md#section-6154).
+Reference to the Office of the Secretary of the majority or minority conference of the Senate, as applicable, that represents the Democratic party deemed to be a reference to the office of the designated officer of the applicable conference, under certain conditions during the 118th and any subsequent Congress, see [section 6161 of this title](./chapter-061-senate-leadership.md#section-6161).

 <a id="section-1361"></a>